jcinco/backbase-test/README.md

 ### 2. Searching
 - Searching is done asynchronously to avoid UI performance lag when typing on the search bar.
 - Since searching is done asynchronously, I utilized NotificationCenter to post notifications to an observing view controller each time there is an update.
+This ensures lose coupling.
 - In searching for a match, I used ```array.filter()``` API.

 ### 3. Keeping data consistent